EmirDelicR/starter-pack-react/application/backend/README.md

 First import file in Postman.
 Then start the backend.

-After that go to Auth folder and execute register route.
-You will get response and from this response if is successful copy token.
+After that go to the Auth folder and execute the register route.
+You will get a response and from this response if is successful copy the token.
 Click on backend-api root folder and in tab variables update token.
 Do the same for user id.

 ## node